myakinkii/minesnf_proxy/readme.md

 Well, the thing didn't lift off, so as of 2020 no further development is planned and most of the servers are turned off.

-The discord server is still up, but most probably empty.
+The discord server is still up, but most probably empty. - or is it?

+**UPD 2024**: This thing is kinda alive (I play it at least), and I switched mobile app to [capacitorjs](https://capacitorjs.com) to put it back to stores.
+Backend is runnable with node18.

 In case you have somehow found this page and want to reach out to me, please find me on [twitter](https://twitter.com/myakinkii)